rabs664/Amstrad-CPC-Z80-DART/README.md

 Note also an FTDI Serial Adapter was used to connect to a putty session.

-IEI was tied high (via a 10K regsiter) using a jumper to IEIE.
+IEI was tied high (via a 10K resistor) using a jumper to IEIE.

 ## PCBs
 PCBs are available from Seeed Studio but awaiting approval.